 George and Mia are 21, college graduates and start the same new job at the same pay.
 George decides that he’s going to save $100.00 per month of his pay but Mia figures that putting off retirement savings while she has some fun is no big deal.
 She decides to start saving the same $100.00 per month but 10 years later, when she turns 31.

-Robert decides that he wants to retire by the time he’s 50 and, with the help of his financial planner, they determine together that he’ll need at least $1 million by that time in order to have enough to last for the rest of his life.
-He’s 25 years old and has $5000 in savings.
+Robert decides that he wants to retire by the time he’s 50.
+We sat together and determined that he needs $1M to have enough to last for the rest of his life.
+Robert is 25 years old now and has $5000 in savings.
 Assuming a 6% return, he’ll need to save $1400 a month in order to reach his $1 million goal by the time he turns 50.

-The Lesson to be Learned
+Lesson to be learnt.